Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 It is common for cats to get itchy when their skin gets too dry.
 It is important to determine the root cause of a dry skin problem, which is most effectively done when working with a veterinarian.
 Whatever the cause of the dry skin, you can provide your cat with relief from itchiness by humidifying a room in your home where your cat spends the most time.

-Simply plugging a humidifier in and letting it run throughout the day will help keep your cat’s skin from getting too dry and itchy.
+Simply plugging in a humidifier and letting it run throughout the day will help keep your cat’s skin from getting too dry and itchy.
 The humidifier does not have to be large.
 A tabletop version should work fine in a bedroom.
 Just put your cat in the room with a cozy bed and a few toys, then close the door for a few hours.
 After a few days, you should see improvement in your cat’s skin.

 2. Offer a Refreshing Bath

 Most cats despise baths, which is why owners tend to consider all other home remedy options for their furry feline friends before ever considering a bath.
-However, a quick bath using medicated shampoo for dry skin is one of the first options that should be considered when your kitty cat can’t stop scratching their fur and skin.
-Many over-the-counter medicated bathing products found at the pet shop and online are designed to relieve irritation and itching in cats.
+However, a quick bath using soothing shampoo for dry skin is one of the first options that should be considered when your kitty cat can’t stop scratching their fur and skin.
+Many over-the-counter soothing and medicated bathing products found at the pet shop and online are designed to relieve irritation and itching in cats.

-Image Credit: Olleg, Shutterstock
+Image By: eeechos, Shutterstock

 3. Create an Apple Cider Vinegar Mist

-Apple cider vinegar can be used to provide itchiness relief for cats, especially those suffering from allergies or problems like mange.
-The apple cider vinegar neutralizes pathogens and can even repel fleas when utilized regularly.
+Apple cider vinegar can be used to provide itchiness relief for cats.
+It can neutralize certain pathogens and help refresh your cat’s skin.
 Cats are not the biggest fans of apple cider vinegar, but luckily, it is easy to apply to cats without much fuss.
-You can add ACV to a bath, but it is easiest to make use of a spray bottle.

 Just fill the spray bottle halfway up with apple cider vinegar, then add water to the fill line.
 Shake the spray bottle and it is ready to use.

 Simply spray the ACV solution on your cat’s fur while they sleep or are busy playing.
-Repeat the spraying process several times a day until your cat’s itching problems improve.
-Afterward, it is a good idea to keep spraying your cat once or twice a day to maintain those improvements.
+Repeat the spraying process twice a day until your cat’s itching problems improve.
+Afterward, it is a good idea to keep spraying your cat once or twice a week (at most) to maintain those improvements.

 4. Make Grooming a Priority